Root Canal Treatment in Manhattan, NYC

 How is a root canal performed?

 If you experience any of these above symptoms, your Herald Square dentist will most likely recommend non-surgical treatment to eliminate the diseased pulp.
 This injured pulp is removed and the root canal system is thoroughly cleaned and sealed.
 This therapy usually involves local anesthesia and may be completed in one or more visits to our NYC office, depending on the treatment required.
 Success for this type of treatment occurs in about 90% of cases.
 If your tooth is not amenable to endodontic treatment or the chance of success is unfavorable, you will be informed at the time of consultation or when a complication becomes evident during or after treatment.
 At Herald Square dental, we use local anesthesia to eliminate discomfort.
-In addition, we will provide nitrous oxide analgesia if indicated.
+In addition, we will provide laughing gas analgesia if indicated.
 You will be able to drive home after your treatment, and you probably will be comfortable returning to your normal routine.

 What happens after treatment?